The Building Stage Inspections / Practical Completion Inspection (PCI) Inspection Process

 We strongly recommended that independent building inspections are carried out at certain construction stages, to ensure the quality of construction work undertaken is not being compromised or defective.
-The following inspections are recommended:

 Under the Domestic Building Contract Act, before the builder can demand or receive the practical completion payment under the contract, they must ensure that: all of the contracted work has been completed in accordance with all relevant laws, legal requirements, plans and associated specifications.
-All minor defects and minor omissions identified or otherwise should be recorded on an appropriate, signed defects document, and the dwelling should be reasonably suitable for habitation.
+All minor defects and minor omissions identified or otherwise should be recorded on an appropriate, signed defects document.
+The dwelling should be reasonably suitable for habitation.
 The contractor must provide the owner with certificates of inspections and warranties, including the final certificate issued by the Building Certifier.

 At the time of practical completion a defects document would have been completed as follows:

 - List the minor defects and minor omissions that both the contractor and home owner agree to;